 Some observations like the positions of Sun, Moon and Star Constellations as well as Sun/Moon-Rise and -Set can be explained by a Flat Earth Model if we allow strong light bending in a specific way.
 Even the date of Eclipses can be predicted from this model.

-But observations as the southern celectial pole, Moon Phases and its Orientation and apparent Rotation as well as the track of the Shadow of the Moon on solar Eclipses can not be computed from the Flat Earth Model, because you need the correct size and orbits of Sun, Moon and Earth to compute this.
+But observations as the southern celectial pole, Moon Phases and its Orientation and apparent Rotation as well as the track of the Shadow of the Moon on solar Eclipses can not be computed from the Flat Earth Model, because you need the correct sizes and orbits of Sun, Moon and Earth to compute this.
 The essential third dimension is lost if you assume a Dome over the Flat Earth, where Sun and Moon are close and small.

 There is no explanation or scientific model that can physically explain why and how light is bent as needed by this Flat Earth Model.